 "No hay que ahogarse en un vaso de agua."
 Literal translation: "You don't need to drown in a glass of water."
 English equivalent: "Don't make a mountain out of a molehill."

-Meaning: 'Don't overreact and make a small into a much bigger one.'
+Meaning: 'Don't overreact and make a small problem into a much bigger one.'
+"Al que madruga Dios lo ayuda."
+Literal translation: "God helps the one who gets up early."
+English equivalent: "The early bird catches the worm."
+Meaning: The one who arrives or starts first has the best chance for success.'